MonsieurTib/gossip-glomers-challenges/README.md

 - Median latency is below 400ms
 - Maximum latency is below 600ms

 My solution is to divide the 25 nodes into two groups, each with a master node.
-Each master broadcasts to its children and the other master.
+Each master node broadcasts messages to its children as well as the other master node.

 My result :
 - Messages-per-operation : 23.21